 Arizona Outdoor Fun Tours and Adventures

 Arizona Outdoor Fun Tours focus on ATV and UTV tours.
 A UTV is a larger ATV with 4 seats and a roof.
 More importantly, your kids are going to love it.
 The tour begins with an introduction for anyone of driving age.
-After that, the whole family heads out into the Arizona wilderness where you may see snakes, rabbits or even a mountain lion.
+When riding a trail or anywhere else, you should adhere to any rules you are told to follow as well as keep common courtesy in mind.
+In general, make sure you follow the trails’ designated paths, obey speed limits to avoid damaging utv tires or other property, and avoid causing damage to local flora and fauna.
+After that, the whole family heads out into the Arizona wilderness where you may see snakes, rabbits, or even a mountain lion.
 The guides are highly skilled and knowledgeable.
 They are very respectful of the land and its history and will teach you about the plants and history of the area along the tour.
 The tour lasts around 2 hours and is a great way to get outside with your kids.

 Fort McDowell Adventures (Segway Tours)